revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > - The `alter` command is a DDL command, whereas `update` is a DML command
 > - The `alter` command is used to perform the operation on the structure level.
-On the other hand, `update` is used to perform operation on the data level.
+On the other hand, `update` is used to perform an operation on the data level.
-> - The `alter` command is used to modify the attribute of table.
+> - The `alter` command is used to modify the attribute of the table.
 The `update` command is used to modify the rows of the table.

 </details>

 ---

-21. Is `truncate` and `delete` both are same command?
+21. Is `truncate` and `delete` both are the same command?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > No, `truncate` is a DDL command, used to delete all the records from the table.
-Whereas `delete` is a DML command, used to delete the records based on the some condition as well as it can delete all the data from the table as well.
+Whereas `delete` is a DML command, used to delete the records based on some condition as well as it can delete all the data from the table as well.

 </details>

 ---

-22. Give the syntax of `delete`, `truncate` and `drop` command in SQL.
+22. Give the syntax of `delete`, `truncate` and `drop` commands in SQL.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)